OneCDOnly/RunLast/README.md

 ## Description

-**RunLast** creates an enviroment to run commands or shell-scripts after QPKG re-integration during QTS NAS bootup.
+**RunLast** creates an environment to run commands or shell-scripts after QPKG re-integration during QTS NAS bootup.

 ## How to install

-- It's available in the [Qnapclub Store!](https://qnapclub.eu/en/qpkg/508)
+- It's available in the [Qnapclub Store!](https://qnapclub.eu/en/qpkg/690)

 - [Click here](https://qnapclub.eu/en/howto/1) to learn how to add the **Qnapclub Store** as an App Center repository in QTS.